Spring 2021 UW German Studies Newsletter

 Rarely is someone humble and gracious to the point of being self-effacing larger than life, but Joe Voyles was certainly that.
 He never boasted of his expertise or talked much about his research, but as our former dean Mike Shapiro told me, “Few of his colleagues realize what a towering figure he is in the field.”
 Mike went on to say how he always found time for a talk or presentation given by Joe Voyles.
 None of us were surprised by his brilliance; there was certainly evidence of that in… Read more

 Enter this portal to a GALLERY OF SUPERHEROES poised to save the world from bigotry, hatred, and environmental catastrophe!
 Creative teams in "Heroines & Heroes" (German 285/ C LIT 251) worked together to produce three exciting installments in their heroes' adventures: an Exploit; an Origin Story; and a "Going Dark" episode.
-While doing so,… Read more
+While… Read more

 Like many things this past year, the German Club at the University of Washington has gone virtual.
 Rather than meeting each week at a local coffee shop, the club has instead been meeting weekly via Zoom.
 Aside from this, not much has changed about the club.
 The focus was, and still is, to create a greater sense of community amongst German students, and, of course, to practice German.
 Each week, the students in attendance select and play an online word game.
 Some of the most popular choices… Read more